Immanuel Ness: Academic work

-Practice and Theory
+Political engagement

-He was a trade union organizer in the U.S. and labour activist in the Global South from 1989 to 2021.
+Ness was a trade union organizer in the U.S. and labour activist in the Global South from 1989 to 2021.
 During this period, he learned to advocate on behalf of disconnected jobless workers to organize their own association directly at New York State unemployed offices.
 In 1990, he co-founded the New York Unemployed Committee (1990–1993), which successfully organized jobless workers at New York State unemployment centers to press for federal unemployment benefit extensions through public protests and demonstrations directed at national and state elected officials, in many cases, often members of the Democratic Party who had surrendered to Republicans during the presidency of George H.W.
 Bush.
 Rallies were held in New York City, and with other jobless organizations in Washington, DC, and Kennebunkport, Maine in August 1991.